 But among those looking to lay action on NCAA basketball, the question is do advanced metrics work?
 Like any savvy bettor, it’s best to do the research first, and find out if terms like “effective field goal percentage,” “adjusted offensive efficiency,” “adjusted defensive efficiency” and “golden mean” can translate into dollar signs.

 Both sets of ratings are generated by computer formulas and can be predictive, making them irresistible to many bettors.
 While Sagarin does not divulge his methods, some believe his results are based on an international system for rating chess players.
 Pomeroy’s system, known as “KenPom,” works on an algorithm that weights games primarily on when and where they’re played, as well as offensive efficiency and defensive efficiency.

-In addition to rankings, both systems produce point spreads and game totals that bettors can compare to what they’re finding in the sportsbooks.
+In addition to rankings, both systems produce point spreads and game totals that bettors can compare to what they’re finding in the online sportsbooks.
 One difference is the KenPom rating places a heavy emphasis on a team’s efficiency, incorporating elements such as tempo and pace to judge a team’s productivity on both the offensive and defensive ends.

 While it’s not unusual for both systems to agree on what will happen in a game, KenPom and Sagarin can also diverge significantly due to the vagaries of their mathematical framework.
 Bettors, then, can be left with a choice: Which one is more accurate?